netheril96/securefs/docs/README.md

 * Randomized encryption.
 * Authenticated encryption.

 The randomization is important because otherwise the same plaintext always maps to the same ciphertext.
 By observing the frequency of different ciphertext, much information can be obtained about the plaintext.
-If the attackers knows *a priori* the distribution of the plaintext, he/she can completely defeat the encryption scheme.
+If the attackers knows *a priori* the distribution of the plaintext, he/she can recover the plaintext.
 The [ECB penguin](https://filippo.io/the-ecb-penguin/) is an example of the perils of deterministic encryption (although that example shows spatial patterns while here the issue is temporal patterns).

 Authentication along with encryption prevents tampering of the data, a possible attack by untrusted cloud service providers (read, all cloud service providers).
-The integrity protection also fends off more advanced attacks such as chosen ciphertext attack.
+The integrity protection also fends off most active attacks.

 ## Build

 securefs requires a Unix system, FUSE, and a decent C++ compiler.
 It is currently only tested on Ubuntu and OS X.

 On Ubuntu, you need to install `libfuse-dev`, `clang++` and `libc++` (the default compiler and stdlib do not support many c++11 features).
-On OS X, you need XCode and `osxfuse`.
+On OS X, you need XCode and [`osxfuse`](https://osxfuse.github.io).

 Run `make` to build the program.
 There is only a single executable `securefs` that will be produced.
 You can copy or symlink it anywhere.